ellysh/video-game-bots/ClickerBots/tools.md

 ## Source Code Editors

 AutoIt language is distributed with the customized version of SciTE editor.
 It is great for programming and debugging AutoIt scripts.
 But more universal editor like [Notepad++](https://notepad-plus-plus.org) will be suitable if you use another programming language like Python or AutoHotKey.
 [Microsoft Visual Studio](https://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx) will be the best choice for developers who prefers C++ and C# languages.

+## API Hooking

+We will develop example applications with the high level language.
+The language encapsulate the calls of Windows API functions by simplified interface.
+But it is necessary to know which Windows API functions have been actually used in the examples.
+It will allow you to understand algorithms better.
+Moreover, when you know the exact Windows API function you can interact with it directly using your favorite programming language.

+There are a lot of tools that provide hooking the application's calls to system libraries technique.
+I have used the freeware [API Monitor v2](http://www.rohitab.com/apimonitor) application.
+It allows you to filter all hooked calls, gather information of the process, decode input/output parameters of the functions and view/edit process memory.
+Full list of the features is available on the developers website.